theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

     $ cd ~ && mkdir foundryvtt && mkdir foundrydata && cd foundryvtt

-Now, log in to the Foundry site, go to your user profile -> purchased licences.
+Now, open your web browser and log in to the Foundry site, then go to your user profile -> purchased licences.
 Select the latest stable release from the dropdown, and the "node.js" version for "operating system".

 ![download link](timed_link.png)